About Grahan Village

-Grahan is among the lesser-known gems of Parvati Valley, and few people know about it.
-While the majority of the crowd from Delhi, Punjab, and Haryana flocks at Kasol, the adjoining regions of Grahan are still untouched from the rush.
-Grahan is a very small picturesque village located 8 kilometers away from Kasol and takes no more than 4 hours to reach the surreal hamlet of Grahan.
-The people of Grahan are very friendly and have a great sense of belonging.
-The villagers lead a very simple life, you could expect the same for yourself in this serene setting.
-Grahan is far from the highly connected world as the mobile signal dies a slow death on the trekking route to Grahan.
 A lot of foreign tourists also come to the village to spend some time away from the ever-bustling Kasol.
 Grahan is a very slow-paced village, and pretty much like Kalga, it is on a plane with surrounding high peak mountains all around.
-The lush green farms all around Grahan add to the natural beauty of the place, in wintertime, the surrounding peaks are fully covered with snow and slowly, with the onset of winter Grahan also gets its fair share of snowfall.
+The lush green farms of the village, add to the natural beauty of the place and in the winter season, the surrounding peaks are fully covered with snow and slowly.
+With the onset of winter, Grahan also gets its fair share of snowfall.

-To reach from Bhuntar to Grahan, you will have to reach Kasol first.
+To reach from Bhuntar to Grahan, first, you have to reach Kasol.
 There are multiple ways of reaching Kasol from Bhuntar.
-Shared cabs are available from Bhuntar to Kasol 24*7, also there is a very robust bus service between Bhuntar and Kasol, and a lot of government, as well as private buses, ply to Barshaini via Kasol.
-Kasol lies in the Kullu district of Himachal Pradesh, which is famous for its greenery and natural resources, which are relatively more abundant here than any other districts of Himachal.
+Shared cabs are available from Bhuntar to Kasol 24*7, also there is a very robust bus service between Bhuntar and Kasol.
+A lot of government, as well as private buses, ply to Barshaini via Kasol.
+Kasol lies in the Kullu district of Himachal Pradesh, which is famous for its greenery and natural resources.

 Kasol to Grahan